iwinmin/plug-task/README.md

 ### custom(fn, callback2thunk)
-Convert a custom callback function to a `TaskInstance` generator function. use a custom callback2thunk function to convert the function callback to a thunk callback standard.
+Convert a custom callback function to a `TaskIterator` generator function. use a custom callback2thunk function to convert the function callback to a thunk callback standard.